 Ghogha Village on the Gulf

 Entering this 15×40 feet structure, I noticed that its Qibla / Mihrab faced Jerusalem instead of Mecca.
-Between 610 and 623 CE, the first 13 years of Islam, Muslims prayed facing ‘Baitul Muqaddas’ or the Al Aqsa Mosque in Jerusalem.
-In 623 CE, while offering namaz in Medina, Prophet Muhammad had a revelation and declared that Muslims were to pray facing the Kaaba in Mecca.
+Between 610 and 623 CE, the first 13 years of Islam, Muslims prayed to face ‘Baitul Muqaddas’ or the Al Aqsa Mosque in Jerusalem.
+In 623 CE, while offering namaz in Medina, Prophet Muhammad had a revelation and declared that Muslims were to pray to face the Kaaba in Mecca.
 Since then, Muslims all over the world stopped facing Jerusalem and the Qibla was changed to face the Kaaba.

 At the Barwada Mosque, the Qibla, indicated by the position of Mihrab (a semi-circular niche in the wall facing which prayers are offered), faces Jerusalem, an angle 20 degree north of the Qibla towards Mecca.
 This speculates to its date of construction before 623 CE.
 And if so then this is without any doubt the earliest mosque in India.
 Built in 629 CE in Kodungallur taluka of Thrissur district in the state of Kerala, the Cheraman Juma Mosque is considered to be the oldest mosque built in India.

-There are other archaeological evidences that corroborate the presence of Arab traders in Ghogha as early as 7th century CE.
-A number of stone anchors of Indo-Arabic origin are seen lying in the inter-tidal zone near the light house of Ghogha.
+There are other archaeological pieces of evidence that corroborate the presence of Arab traders in Ghogha as early as 7th century CE.
+A number of stone anchors of Indo-Arabic origin are seen lying in the inter-tidal zone near the lighthouse of Ghogha.
 Because of the high tidal range here, these anchors lying at a depth of 5-10 m get exposed during the low tide.

 Indo-Arabic anchors are typically made from vertical stone blocks, often square in cross-section, with two rectangular or square lower holes, and a circular upper hole.
 One of the anchors has wide grooves on all four sections and is probably of Chinese origin.